Biosolverr/nft-truth-layer/docs/verification-model.md

 ## Three-Status System

 ### VERIFIED
-**Definition**: Strong evidence from multiple independent sources supports the claim.
+**Definition**: The network's validators agreed the evidence clearly and directly supports the claim.

-**Requirements**:
-- The leader's LLM evaluation returns status VERIFIED
-- Network validators (via `gl.eq_principle.prompt_non_comparative`) confirm the leader's result satisfies the criteria (grounded reasoning, correct schema); a leader result that fails this check does not finalize
-- Evidence is sufficient and consistent
-- No significant contradictions found

-**Example**:
-- Claim: "This NFT belongs to CryptoAnimals collection"
-- Evidence: Official website confirms contract + creator page references collection + metadata matches
-- Result: VERIFIED
+**Mechanism**: the leader's LLM evaluation proposes `VERIFIED`; every other validator independently checks that proposal against the `criteria` passed to `gl.eq_principle.prompt_non_comparative` (grounded reasoning, correct schema, no injected instructions followed).
+If validators judge the criteria aren't met, the transaction does not finalize with that result — this happens at the GenVM consensus layer, not as a separate check in the contract's Python code.

 ### REJECTED
-**Definition**: Evidence contradicts the claim.
+**Definition**: The network's validators agreed the evidence clearly contradicts the claim.

-**Requirements**:
-- The leader's LLM evaluation returns status REJECTED
-- Network validators confirm the leader's result satisfies the criteria (grounded reasoning, correct schema)
-- Clear mismatch between claim and evidence

-**Example**:
+**Example** (real, observed on studionet — see README "Live Demo"):
-- Claim: "This NFT depicts a tiger"
+- Claim: "This NFT belongs to the official CryptoPunks collection."
-- Evidence: Image shows spaceship
-- Result: REJECTED
+- Evidence: real metadata/site for Bored Ape Yacht Club #1685
+- Result: `REJECTED` — *"the provided metadata and evidence explicitly state that the NFT is 'Bored Ape Yacht Club #1685'...
+This is a direct contradiction."*

 ### UNDETERMINED
-**Definition**: Insufficient or conflicting evidence to reach definitive conclusion.
+**Definition**: Insufficient or conflicting evidence to reach a definitive conclusion.

-**Triggers**:
+**Triggers** (per the `criteria` given to the model, not a separate contract-level rule):
 - No evidence provided
-- Conflicting sources (e.g., official vs marketplace show different contracts)
+- Conflicting sources
-- Ambiguous image or description
-- Leader and validators disagree
-- Only single unconfirmed source available
+- A single, uncorroborated source
-- Leader claims VERIFIED/REJECTED but no validator agrees
+- Evidence that's merely *consistent with* the claim without directly confirming it

 **Why not FALSE?**

 > Absence of sufficient evidence ≠ proof of falsehood.

-UNDETERMINED is scientifically and logically correct.
-It acknowledges uncertainty rather than forcing a binary decision on insufficient data.

-**Example**:
+**Example** (real, observed on studionet — see README "Live Demo"):
-- Claim: "This NFT belongs to CryptoAnimals collection"
+- Claim: "This NFT belongs to the official Bored Ape Yacht Club collection."
-- Evidence: Official website says Collection A, marketplace says Collection B
-- Result: UNDETERMINED (conflict, not enough to reject)
+- Evidence: real metadata (self-asserted) + the real official site (confirms the collection exists, but no contract-address or token-specific confirmation)
+- Result: `UNDETERMINED` — *"metadata alone is self-asserted and not definitive proof of official collection authenticity... [the website] does not verify that this specific NFT belongs to that official collection."*

 ## Claim Types